• Arduino

 }

-// The program simulates a blinker - it switches the relay in predefined
+// The program simulates a blinker - it switches the relay between the two states (or output terminals) in a predefined

 // time (delayTime) between the two states (or output terminals).